alexgnaenski/alexgnaenski/README.md

 ## 🤝 Let's Connect

+**Currently available for new full-time roles, freelance projects, and business opportunities!**

-I'm always open to discussing AI orchestration, .NET architecture, Agile product management, or innovative logistics solutions.
+I'm always eager to connect with founders, engineering leaders, and innovators.
+Let's discuss how we can build scalable solutions together, or dive deep into AI orchestration, .NET architecture, Agile product management, and innovative logistics pipelines.

 <p align="center">
   <a href="https://www.linkedin.com/in/alexander-gnaensky-40664b" target="_blank">